-As TSN owns regional broadcast rights to a package of Winnipeg Jets, Toronto Maple Leafs, Ottawa Senators, and Montreal Canadiens games, we can only broadcast games in the teams’ respective broadcast regions as determined by the NHL.
+As TSN owns regional broadcast rights to a package of Winnipeg Jets, Toronto Maple Leafs, Ottawa Senators, and Montreal Canadiens games, we broadcast games in the teams’ respective broadcast regions as determined by the NHL.

 If you are receiving a blackout message during a Jets/Leafs/Sens/Habs game on TSN, then you live outside the teams’ respective territory, as defined by the NHL.

 For more information about blackouts during NHL games, please contact the NHL.

 If you are located within a team’s respective territory, access TSN through your TV provider, and are still receiving a blackout message, please contact your cable or satellite provider for more information.
 If you are located within a team’s respective territory, access TSN through a subscription purchased directly from TSN, and are still receiving a blackout message, please contact us at 1-833-TSN-HELP (1-833-876-4357), or by email at email@example.com.

 Due to broadcast rights restrictions, TSN and its networks and affiliates cannot make or sell DVD or digital copies of programs which air on the network.
 The same broadcast rights restrictions prevent TSN and its networks and affiliates from emailing or distributing video clips to individuals.

 Please reach out to firstname.lastname@example.org, and provide the following details:

 - Date, location, and time of the event

 - The role TSN Talent would play during the event

 - If any brands or sponsors are involved

 Please reach out to email@example.com with relevant details.